bezurn004/Obsi-Forge-Apedia/Oracles/Miscellaneous/OCL_Story Complication.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
-Alias: "Story Complication Oracle"
+  - "Story Complication Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Story"
+PageCategory: Story
+PageOrder: 4

 ## Oracle
-Oracle: "Misc"
+Oracle: Misc
 OracleFocus: "Story Complication"
 OracleDescriptor: "Used to introduce narrative turns, troubles and revelations."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Miscellaneous|Miscellaneous]]: Story Complication
-This oracle will introduce narrative turns, troubles, and revelations.
-It can be used as an alternative to the Pay the Price table when you encounter a negative outcome at a crucial moment.
-In particular, you might use this oracle after rolling matched 10s on the challenge dice.
+Used to introduce narrative turns, troubles and revelations.

 ## Oracle: Story Complication
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> This oracle will introduce narrative turns, troubles, and revelations.
+It can be used as an alternative to the [[MV_Pay the Price|Pay the Price (move)]] table when you encounter a negative outcome at a crucial moment.
+In particular, you might use this oracle after rolling matched 10s on the challenge dice. ^guidance-ISSF-Core1-0-OclStoryComplication

 | 1d300 | Result |
 |:---:|:--- |
 | 1-4 | Crucial equipment or device fails |